-This next example results from side lobe contamination in mostly the vertical direction.
+This next example results from side lobe contamination in mostly the vertical (or elevated) direction.
 The radar (located to the ENE) samples the storm at a range of 40 nm.
 As in the previous example, the reflectivity gradient on the inflow side of the storm lines up nearly parallel to the radar beam at 0.5 degrees.
-Unlike the previous example, the horizontal reflectivity gradient doesn't meet the criteria as its only around 40 dBZ over 3 degrees.
-Yet, the velocity and storm-relative motion look suspicious.
-If we look aloft, at 3.4 degrees, we see stronger Reflectivity values than we did in the storm core at 0.5 degrees.
+Unlike the previous example, the horizontal reflectivity gradient here is only around 40 dBZ over 3 degrees.
+Yet, the velocity and storm-relative motion look suspicious compared to most mesocyclones.
+If we look aloft, at 3.4 degrees, we see stronger Reflectivity values in that same area than we did in the storm inflow at 0.5 degrees.
 Notice, also, how the velocity values in these areas match the core aloft better than the core at the surface.
 The Spectrum Width is very high, also, in the same area where the velocity values are anomalously high.